 Designing a highly efficient server involves minimizing power consumption while maintaining requisite performance throughput.
 While obtaining a reasonably accurate IPC measurement for a server is relatively straightforward, doing so for TDP is quite difficult.
 An embodiment of this design utilizes a testing process, methodology and software algorithms to most accurately determine the TDP rating of a computer server.
 This design methodology utilizes the Special Copyrighted Software Program SWTDP to fully exercise all computational components to create as close to 100% loaded conditions as practicable at which point power consumption is measured, thus yielding TDP for a given design.
 Designs are iterated using the flowchart shown in Figure 2 to help identify the most energy efficient components and configurations, as well as fully understand the effect on a server’s power consumption of a particular component, compared to other components in the same category.
-These comparisons are an key part of the complex overall methodology of designing an ultra-efficient server.
-Power reductions in the computational components and motherboards have a virtuous feedback effect on secondary components such as fans and power supplies.
+These comparisons are key components of the complex overall methodology of designing an ultra-efficient server.
+Further, power reductions in the computational components and motherboards have a virtuous feedback effect on secondary components such as fans and power supplies.
 As the server becomes more and more power efficient, less power is dissipated requiring less powerful cooling components and lower total-power-output power supplies which further reduce the TDP of the server.
 By using SWTDP to fully exercise the system components, a minimized TDP is determined as the maximum power the server will consume under virtually any condition or application load.
 This TDP can be used as a parameter of maximum power per server when designing collections of servers consisting of 100’s or 1000’s configured in racks for commercial applications such as business enterprises and data centers.
 By utilizing a significantly lower TDP than conventional servers, server racks and data centers can be designed with lower energy consumption and lower cooling requirements.
 Since powering and cooling collections of servers also consumes its own power, these datacenter subsystems, power distribution and HVAC, also become more energy efficient.
 Thus, the ability to design and specify a server to significantly lower, ultra-efficient power consumption causes a cascading ripple effect and virtuous circle of power reduction and energy efficiency gain.

 BRIEF DESCRIPTION OF THE DESIGN